International Color Consortium

 iccMAX

-The iccMAX specification is available to download on the Specifications page.
+The current ICC.2 (iccMAX) specification is available to download on the Specifications page.

 It is important to note that iccMAX is not intended as a replacement for ICC v4, the existing architecture, but as an extension or alternative where requirements cannot be fully met by v4 (ISO 15076-1).